 India became independent on 15th August 1947, after decades of British rule.
 With raging world wars, invasion, oppression, struggle, independence and evolution of culture, the country went through a long period of struggle and these aspects have impacted the history of Indian art and culture to a very great extent.

 Traditional Indian Art consists of religious characters (Gods and Idols) in Hinduism, Islam, and Buddhism which have been a common theme throughout centuries.
-Sculptures and cave paintings found in the ancient times mainly featured human, mythological, elaborated ornaments and animals forms.
-In the medieval period, the Islam as well as the Indian art didn’t relinquish figural representations.
+Sculptures and cave paintings found in ancient times mainly featured human, mythological, elaborated ornaments and animals forms.
+In the medieval period, Islam as well as the Indian art didn’t relinquish figural representations.
 Each style of art is unique in its own way and greatly admirable.
 Traditionally, these art styles existed only in wall paintings or murals.
 But today, they are also found in canvas, paper, cloth, etc. Here is a list of different Indian art styles, some still in practice and others not.

 Schools of Paintings